-- 1. Sewage sludge issues from home wastewater treatment plants, as they should be treated as liquid impurities; - 2.
-Investments in the construction or modernization of the sludge lines of sewage treatment plants; - 3.
-Technologies for the pre-treatment of sewage sludge, which are an integral part of wastewater in the technological processes of wastewater treatment plants, resulting in the prevention of waste; - 4.
-Sewage sludge disintegration technologies and phosphorus recovery technologies from sewage sludge, which are an integral part of wastewater, as well as water removal technologies (complication, drainage, conditioning); - 5.
-Sewage sludge treatment, which is an integral part of wastewater in the technology of wastewater treatment plants, such as hygiene and stabilization; and - 6.
-Issues of construction and modernization of sewage treatment plants, introducing solutions for sewage sludge.
+- 1. Resolving sewage sludge issues from home wastewater treatment plants, as they should be treated as liquid impurities; - 2.
+Investments in the construction or modernization of the sludge lines of sewage treatment plants (pre-treatment); - 3.
+Utilizing technologies for the pre-treatment of sewage sludge, which are an integral part of wastewater in the technological processes of wastewater treatment plants, resulting in the prevention of waste;

+4. Using sewage sludge disintegration technologies and phosphorus recovery technologies from sewage sludge, which are an integral part of wastewater, as well as water removal technologies (compaction, dewatering conditioning);

+- 5. Employing forms of sewage sludge treatment, which is an integral part of wastewater in the technology of wastewater treatment plants, such as hygiene and stabilization; and - 6.
+Resolving issues of construction and modernization of sewage treatment plants, introducing find solutions for sewage sludge.

 These issues are important for the management of such waste as sewage sludge because its treatment on the site of the wastewater treatment plant is important for the final development.
-However, it was excused that these issues are not the responsibility of Minister of the Environment (which prepared the strategy), but rather the responsibility of the minister responsible for water management.
-This finding is best emphasized by the necessary horizontal and integrated approach never being adopted; instead, the narrow sectoral approach is preferred.
+However, these issues are not the responsibility of Minister of the Environment (which prepared the strategy), but rather the responsibility of the minister responsible for water management.
+As a result, the necessary horizontal and integrated approach has never been adopted; instead, a narrow sectoral approach is currently preferred.
 Again, there are no ideas for a solution to the problem of sewage sludge management.